 In a career that spans sixty years, Fleming distinguished himself as a composer, arranger, and leader of The Afro-Caribbean Jazz Ensemble, which has two lineups.
 One in New York, which includes Karen Joseph (flute), Dinah Vero (piano), Bryce Sebastien (double bass), Emilio Valdés, son of Chucho Valdés (drum kit and timbales); and a group in Denmark featuring Ben Beasikov (piano), Kaare Munholm (vibraphone), Yassér Morejón (double bass), and Jonas Johansen (timbales).

-Leopoldo’s contributions to Jazz, African, and Afro-Caribbean music are significant, invaluable, and, more often than not, unheralded.
-If you need to familiarize yourself with his music, see the Recommended Listening list below.
+Leopoldo’s contributions to Jazz, African, and Afro-Caribbean music are significant, invaluable, and, regrettably unheralded.
+To familiarize yourself with Leopoldo’s music, view the Recommended Listening list below.

 Fleming’s son, Lenard (Lenny) Vaughn Fleming, learned percussion from his father.
 Also, he studied the saxophone in high school and was a member of the District 8 All-Star Band and Energy Source.
 Later, he relocated to St. Thomas and was a Starlites and Deep Unda Kova member.
 In St. Croix, Lenny was the arranger and musical director for the Code 9 band and a producer and engineer for Mountain Sounds & Video Productions.
 In Florida, he performed with various tropical steel, reggae, and soca artists.
 He is also a minister and a social worker who resides in New York.